OpenPhilology/nidaba/docs/using_iris/using_cli.rst

 The *status* subcommand is used to check the status of a job.
 It requires the return value of the *iris batch* command.

-A non-existing or currently running job will always return PENDING:
+A currently running job will return PENDING:

 .. code-block:: console